tardis4500/BatCave/README.md

 This is the procedure for releasing BatCave

 1. Validate all issues are "Ready for Release"
-1. Update CHANGELOG.rst
+1. Update CHANGELOG.md
-1. Run publish job
+1. Run the publish workflow against the Production environment
 1. Validate GitHub release
 1. Validate PyPi
 1. Move issues to "Closed"